heathermiller/dist-prog-book/chapter/2/futures.md

 #Different Definitions

 Future, promise, Delay or Deferred generally refer to same synchronisation mechanism where an object acts as a proxy for a yet unknown result.
 When the result is discovered, promises hold some code which then gets executed.
-The definitions have changed a little over the years but the idea remained the same.

 In some languages however, there is a subtle difference between what is a Future and a Promise.